 Mirjam also grew up in a Christian home in Switzerland.
 At a very young age, she received Jesus into her heart and being so certain of her faith, was baptized by age 9.
 From that day on, she never looked back.
 At age 13, she attended a youth event where she heard from a missionary serving on the Wind River Indian Reservation.
 From that day on, she knew her calling was in this area.

 If you want an interesting story, ask Allen and Mirjam how they first met.
 The short version of it is that they first saw each other at the very event that Mirjam decided to serve Native Americans.
 Many years later, they met in the USA-while Mirjam was visiting on the Reservation and in Riverton.
 After a 3 year-long…long…distance relationship, Allen and Mirjam were married in Switzerland and lived there for 2 more years.

-After they moved back to Riverton, Wyoming they had a beautiful daughter who is now currently pre-school aged.
+After they moved back to Riverton, Wyoming they had a beautiful daughter who is now in elementary school.

 Allen graduated from Colorado Christian University in Lakewood, CO with a degree in music, and emphases on Sound Recording Technology and Biblical Studies.
-Since becoming an Assistant Pastor, he has complete approximately 52 hour’s worth of course work from Antioch School-BILD International.
+He has complete approximately 69 hours' worth of course work from Antioch School-BILD International.

 In colorful communities and along scenic highways, diverse people and landscapes span coast to coast